status-im/nim-faststreams/README.md

 increments and comparisons.
 This will be true even when working with async streams.

-The `readable` check is the only place where our code could block (or await).
+The `readable` check is the only place where our code may block (or await).
 Only when all the data in the stream buffers have been consumed, the stream will invoke a new read operation on the backing input device and this may repopulate the buffers with an arbitrary number of new bytes.